napari/docs/docs/naps/9-multiple-canvases.md

 On the flip side, this makes working with large layerlists and several views more cumbersome from the GUI as the layerlist gets more crowded.

 On the implementation side, this would require deprecating `Layer.visible` since layer visibility would now be a property of the `View`.
 This might accessible via something like a set of indices `View.visible_layers = {0, 1}`.
 This could be completely transparent via the GUI, but would be significantly more cumbersome programmatically.

+A significant advantage of using multiple layerlists over a single one is that it allows us to proceed with [part 1](#part-1-view-model) (and potentially [part 3](#part-3-gui-and-ux) without depending on [part 2](#part-2-decouple-slicing-state), by initially disallowing layers to live in myultiple views (and thus having multiple slicing states).

 :::{admonition} TODO
 discuss other differences